GeoPlatform/geoplatform-demos/docs/maputnik-example.md

 4. Add Layers from your data source to the map.
 You may need to get the underlying data `Source Layer` name which can be done by inspecting the tilejson endpoint.
 For example, in this case: https://sit-tileservice.geoplatform.info/vector/9b59f427_c0ad_5f8b_ac22_2dbdac882dfa/metadata.json.
 In the `"json"` property, there is a `vector_layers` array with a list of Sources.
-We will add the `PLSSTownship` layer.
+We will add the `PLSSTownship` layer:
     ```json
     json: "{"vector_layers": [ { "id": "PLSSTownship", "description": "", "minzoom": 6, "maxzoom": 10, "fields": {}..."
     ```